Flammable Liquid Storage

-The California Fire Code establishes the maximum allowable quantities of flammable or combustible liquids allowed in a control area (laboratory or suite of laboratories) are limited by the location in the building and the construction specifications.
-Typical laboratories are not constructed to high hazard group specifications (check with the facility manager).
+The California Fire Code establishes the maximum allowable quantities (MAQ) of flammable or combustible liquids which are permitted in a control area (laboratory or suite of laboratories).
+Control areas are limited by the location within the building and the buildings construction specifications.
+The MAQ defines what the total aggregate volume of liquids can be inside of a particular control area.

-The following table shows the maximum allowable quantities that can be stored in a single fire control area (laboratory or suite of laboratories) per floor.
-Note that quantities may be increased when using approved flammable cabinets and in areas equipped with fire suppression sprinklers.
-The maximum allowable quantity is the total aggregate quantity of liquids stored inside cabinets, outside cabinets, and in safety cans.
+The following table shows the MAQs that can be stored in a single fire control area (laboratory or suite of laboratories) per floor.

-No more than ten (10) gallons of flammable or combustible liquids may be stored outside a flammable cabinet (with the exception of materials stored in approved safety cans).
+No more than ten (10) gallons of flammable or combustible liquids may be stored outside a flammable cabinet.

 Flammable liquids stored inside flammable storage cabinets are limited to 60 gallons of Class 1A flammable liquids per cabinet.
 The total volume of combined classes of flammable and combustible liquids may not exceed 120 gallons per cabinet.

-Flammable Cabinets must meet the construction specifications of NFPA 30, and CFC.
-Cabinets must be Underwriter Laboratories (U.L.)
-1275 listed which is indicated by a permanent label on the cabinet affixed by the manufacturers.
+Flammable material cabinets must meet the construction specifications of NFPA 30, and CFC.
+Cabinets must be Underwriter Laboratories (UL) 1275 listed, which is indicated by a permanent label on the cabinet affixed by the manufacturers.
 Self-closing doors with a three point latch are required per the CFC, Section 5704.3.2.1.3.
 Cabinets should be placed so that they do not block or impede egress.

 Grounding is not required unless Class IA flammable liquids are being dispensed from the cabinet.
 If grounding is desired, the cabinets must be grounded to a static grounding terminal and not to the ground of an electrical receptacle.

-Improper storage of flammable liquids in household-type domestic refrigerators can be very dangerous and present the risk of personal injury and/or property damage.
-A domestic refrigerator has components located in the refrigerator compartment which are sources of ignition include temperature controls, thermostats, relays, light switches, light assemblies, defrost mechanisms, fans, and even mechanical door latches.
+Improper storage of flammable liquids in household-type domestic refrigerators can be very dangerous and presents the risk of personal injury and/or property damage.
+A domestic refrigerator has components located in the refrigerator compartment which are sources of ignition: temperature controls, thermostats, relays, light switches, light assemblies, defrost mechanisms, fans, and even mechanical door latches.
 The accumulation of flammable vapors inside the confined space of the domestic refrigerator can result in an explosion or fire if these vapors are ignited by one of these ignition sources (see photo below).

-Storage of chemicals in refrigerated environments requires proper precautions:
+Storage of flammable chemicals in approved refrigerated environments requires proper precautions:

 - Keep all containers tightly closed.

-- No open containers (no open beakers, test tubes, flasks, bottles, or other containers).
+- No open containers (i.e. open beakers, test tubes, flasks, bottles, or other containers).

 - Make sure that the integrity of the container and the lid or stopper is adequate.

-Explosion-proof refrigerators are designed to prevent ignition of flammable vapors or gases that may be present inside and outside the refrigerator.
-This type of refrigerator is used in locations such as solvent dispensing rooms, where a flammable atmosphere may develop at some time in the room.
+Explosion-proof refrigerators are designed to prevent ignition of flammable vapors or gases that may be present inside and outside of the refrigerator.
+This type of refrigerator is needed in locations such as solvent dispensing rooms, where a flammable atmosphere may develop at some time in the room.
 Explosion-proof refrigerators have very limited use and require special hazardous-location wiring rather than the simple plug-in type power cord.
-Consult with the UC Davis Fire Prevention Office before purchasing an Explosion Proof Refrigerator.